Drive-in cinema summer tour set in US | Malay Mail

 There are only 305 drive-in theatres left in the United States, according to the United Drive-In Theatre Owners Association.

-Several of them have remained open as strict stay-at-home measures were put in place to help curb the spread of the coronavirus — and with other theaters shut, business has been good.
+Several of them have remained open as strict stay-at-home measures were put in place to help curb the spread of the coronavirus — and with other theatres shut, business has been good.

 The Raleigh Road Outdoor Theatre in North Carolina reopened early this month, after being shut for a month.